 I traveled to Texas to learn about trick training and became curious about Positive Reinforcement training to teach tricks to horses.
 I traveled to Menorca and mainland Spain many, many times discovering the delights of Andalucian horses – and I became utterly in love with the Spanish horse.

-I learned much from Heather Moffett in Devon about the riders seat and use of the aids, and found her Simulator weekend helpful, going on to train with her many more times and have become a Level 3 EE Teacher.
+I learned much from Heather Moffett in Devon about the riders seat and use of the aids, and found her Simulator weekend very helpful, going on to train with her many more times and have become a Level 3 EE Teacher.

 Ylvie Fros has been a superbly helpful accredited and certified AAoR by Bent Branderup trainer for me since meeting her in Holland at her home in Lunteren.
-Her consistently good insights and detailed lessons have been immensely helpful to me over the years and I am truly grateful to her for her help.
+Her consistently good insights and detailed lessons have been immensely helpful to me over the years and I am truly grateful to her for her support.

 “Who am I in my horses eyes” is a phrase I have heard Bent say many times and this is constantly in my thoughts as I train.

-Suppling and gymnastic exercises the horse without the burden of a rider
+Gymnastic exercises the horse without the burden of a rider

 Refining the aids